Railroads have quite a history in New England.

 I did.

-Stone wall goes down the road an somehow it's a very squared off.
+Stone wall goes down the road and then somehow it's a very squared off stonewall.

-And somehow as it's going down t it rotates 90 degrees and is kind of an optical illusi the way that it happens, because you can't tell where exa starts and where it comes out of.
+And somehow as it's going down the road, it rotates 90 degrees and is kind of an optical illusion the way that it happens, because you can't tell where exactly it starts and where it comes out of a twist.

-But it actually makes a twist li bit as it goes down the road and it goes airborne at that poi where it does twist, there's a drainage ditch under t.
-And so all those rocks are held contrary to gravity.
+But it actually makes a twist like a drill bit as it goes down the road and it goes airborne at that point where it does twist, there's a drainage ditch under the wall.

-And it's kind of a unique featur you know, how it's like that and it's kind of a neat thing.
+And it's kind of a unique feature, you know, how it's like that and it's kind of a neat thing.

 And I found that one just driving down the road.